Dominique Walmsley: Information to Clients

 All sessions are kept confidential.
 Clients determine whether information may be released to anyone else, and give permission by signing a time-limited release.
 There are exceptions to this rule when child abuse or abuse of a developmentally disabled adult has occurred within the last 7 years, or in life-threatening situations where the client poses a clear and present danger to self or others, or is unable to provide minimum life-sustaining self-care.
 The therapist will take steps necessary to secure the safety of the client or others.

 Sometimes I will consult with a supervisor, or with another therapist, people who are also ethically bound to confidentiality.
 I will limit what I share to that which is necessary towards better treatment of clients.

 Consistency in keeping appointments is integral to the counseling process.
 Most commonly you will have a 1-hour appointment, unless a longer period of time is seen as beneficial.
 If you are unable to keep an appointment, let me know 24 hours before the appointment, or you will be charged for the session.

-The fee for an hour is $140, and is paid at each session.
-A one-and-a-half hour session costs $210.
+The fee for an hour is $150, and is paid at each session.

 My office is located in Seattle’s Green Lake neighborhood.

 I will check my voicemail frequently.
 If you cannot reach me in an emergency between sessions, please call the Crisis Clinic (206) 461-3222.
 I will be concerned about you if this becomes necessary, and would like to hear from you as soon as possible.
 Please continue to try to contact me, letting me know how I can best reach you.